mailbox-encore/VstHostSwitcher/README.md

 ## Why two .ps1  script files

 The ``VstHostSwitcher.ps1`` script is containing the logic to _guess_ if the ``path-to-the-vst-dl-to-launch`` is a 32 or 64 bits directory.
 The second ``VstHostSwitcher-Build.ps1`` script is used as an example file to **build** the ``VstHostSwitcher.ps1`` file to an executable.
 Please see the [Building an executable with the scripts section](#ANCHOR_EXE) at the end of this file for more details.

-<span style="color:red">**IMPORTANT**</span>
+**IMPORTANT**
-Please edit the ``VstHostSwitcher.ps1 $applicationExePath`` variable at line 10 to set the path location where you will copy the ``VstHostSwitcher-Build.exe`` executable build from the script.
+Please edit the ``$applicationExePath`` variable at line 10 of the ``VstHostSwitcher.ps1`` script to set the path location where you will copy/install the ``VstHostSwitcher-Build.exe`` executable build from the script.
 ![Important-Warning-Image](images/Important-Warning.png)

-This is the folder path where you will store the ``VstHostSwitcher.exe`` executable and its associated ``VstHostSwitcher.ini`` file.
-Otherwise, the ``VstHostSwitcher.exe`` executable file won't be able to found the ``VstHostSwitcher.ini``.
+This ``$applicationExePath`` variable will contain the folder path where you will store the ``VstHostSwitcher.exe`` executable and its associated ``VstHostSwitcher.ini`` file.
+If this variable is not set, the ``VstHostSwitcher.exe`` executable file won't be able to found the ``VstHostSwitcher.ini``.
 In the sample below I have deployed / copied these two files in the ``E:\Hosts\VstHostSwitcher`` folder:

 ![ExeApplicationPath-Image](images/ExeApplicationPath.png)

-The current script location cannot be used at runtime as this cript location is replaced by the VST plugin ``.dll`` file location given as argument unfortunately.
-I could not found a way to fix this problem.
+The _current script location_ cannot be guessed/used at runtime as this script location is unfortunately replaced by the VST plugin ``.dll`` file location given as argument.
+I could not found a way to fix this.
 Therefore any sugestions will be greatly appreciated.
-Thanks in advance for any help fixing this problem.
+Thanks in advance for any help.

 <a name="ANCHOR_SETTINGS"></a>